-- Page References Table Disclosure Requirement Basel III Report Form 10-K for December 31, 2019 Form 10-Q for March 31, 2020 (b) A list of: (1) The type of securitization SPEs that the savings and loan holding company, as sponsor, uses to securitize third-party exposures.
-The savings and loan holding company must indicate whether it has exposure to these SPEs, either on- or off-balance sheet; and (2) Affiliated entities: (i) That the savings and loan holding company manages or advises; and (ii) That invest either in the securitization exposures that the savings and loan holding company has securitized or in securitization SPEs that the savings and loan holding company sponsors 14 117-118 (c) Summary of the savings and loan holding company's accounting policies for securitization activities, including: (1) Whether the transactions are treated as sales or financings; (2) Recognition of gain-on-sale; (3) Methods and key assumptions and inputs applied in valuing retained or purchased interests; (4) Changes in methods and key assumptions and inputs from the previous period for valuing retained interests and impact of the changes; (5) Treatment of synthetic securitizations; (6) How exposures intended to be securitized are valued and whether they are recorded under subpart D of this part; and (7) Policies for recognizing liabilities on the balance sheet for arrangements that could require the savings and loan holding company to provide financial support for securitized assets.
-117-118 (d) An explanation of significant changes to any of the quantitative information set forth below since the last reporting period.
-N/A Quantitative: information set forth below since the last reporting period. (e) The total outstanding exposures securitized by the savings and loan holding company in securitizations that meet the operational criteria in §41 (categorized into traditional/ synthetic), by underlying exposure type separately for securitizations of third-party exposures for which the bank acts only as sponsor.
-N/A (f) For exposures securitized by the savings and loan holding company in securitizations that meet the operational criteria in §41: (1) Amount of securitized assets that are impaired/past due categorized by exposure type; and (2) Losses recognized by the savings and loan holding company during the current period categorized by exposure type N/A (g) The total amount of outstanding exposures intended to be securitized categorized by exposure type.
+Page References Table Disclosure Requirement Basel III Report Form 10-K for December 31, 2020 Form 10-Q for September 30, 2021 (b) A list of: (1) The type of securitization SPEs that the savings and loan holding company, as sponsor, uses to securitize third-party exposures.
+The savings and loan holding company must indicate whether it has exposure to these SPEs, either on- or off- balance sheet; and (2) Affiliated entities: (i) That the savings and loan holding company manages or advises; and (ii) That invest either in the securitization exposures that the savings and loan holding company has securitized or in securitization SPEs that the savings and loan holding company sponsors 13-14 124-125 (c) Summary of the savings and loan holding company's accounting policies for securitization activities, including: (1) Whether the transactions are treated as sales or financings; (2) Recognition of gain-on-sale; (3) Methods and key assumptions and inputs applied in valuing retained or purchased interests; (4) Changes in methods and key assumptions from the previous period for valuing retained interests and impact of the changes; (5) Treatment of synthetic securitizations; (6) How exposures intended to be securitized are valued and whether they are recorded under subpart D of this part; and (7) Policies for recognizing liabilities on the balance sheet for arrangements that could require the savings and loan holding company to provide financial support for securitized assets.
+124-125 (d) An explanation of significant changes to any quantitative information since the last reporting period.
+N/A Quantitative: (e) The total outstanding exposures securitized by the savings and loan holding company in securitizations that meet the operational criteria in §217.41 (categorized into traditional and synthetic securitizations), by exposure type, separately for securitizations of third-party exposures for which the bank acts only as sponsor.
+N/A (f) For exposures securitized by the savings and loan holding company in securitizations that meet the operational criteria in §217.41: (1) Amount of securitized assets that are impaired/past due categorized by exposure type; and (2) Losses recognized by the savings and loan holding company during the current period categorized by exposure type N/A (g) The total amount of outstanding exposures intended to be securitized categorized by exposure type.
 N/A (h) Aggregate amount of: (1) On-balance sheet securitization exposures retained or purchased categorized by exposure type; and (2) Off-balance sheet securitization exposures categorized by exposure type.
-15 118 47 (i) Aggregate amount of securitization exposures retained or purchased and the associated capital requirements for these exposures, categorized between securitization and resecuritization exposures, further categorized into a meaningful number of risk weight bands and by risk-based capital approach (e.g. SSFA).
-Exposures that have been deducted entirely from tier 1 capital, credit enhancing I/Os deducted from total capital (as described in §42(a)(1) and other exposures deducted from total capital should be disclosed separately by exposure type.
-15 (j) Summary of current year's securitization activity, including the amount of exposures securitized (by exposure type), and recognized gain or loss on sale by asset type.
+14 125 46 (i) (1) Aggregate amount of securitization exposures retained or purchased and the associated capital requirements for these exposures, categorized between securitization and resecuritization exposures, further categorized into a meaningful number of risk weight bands and by risk-based capital approach (e.g. SSFA); and (2) Aggregate amount disclosed separately by type of underlying exposure in the pool of any; (i) After-tax gain-on-sale on a securitization that has been deducted from common equity tier 1 capital; and (ii) Creditenhancing interest-only strip that is assigned a 1.250 percent risk weight.
+14 (j) Summary of current year's securitization activity, including the amount of exposures securitized (by exposure type), and recognized gain or loss on sale by exposure type.
 N/A